cisco-ie/tdm/doc/docs/README.md

 # Overview
-**Welcome to TDM!** This documentation should help you get started being productive with TDM.
+**Welcome to TDM!** This documentation should help you get started being productive.

 TDM enables easier exploration and insights into data availability from networking operating systems and platforms, including formal constructs for indicating equivalent data.
 For instance, migrating from SNMP OIDs to Model-Driven Telemetry YANG XPaths.
 TDM exists to ease data discovery, correlation, and usage.